techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 - Navigate to the [BubbleTeaOrderServiceTest.java](../src/test/java/BubbleTeaOrderServiceTest.java) file.

-- Can you identify the line of code where the `dummySimpleLogger` is being created?
+- Can you identify the line of code where the `DummySimpleLogger` is being created?

 <details>
 <summary>Click here to see the answer</summary>